omunroe-com/phpvirtbxwiki/Home.md

 </pre></div>

 <p>The username and password must be the username and password of the user that vboxwebsrv is running as.
+On Windows and OS X, this simply means the same user that you log into your machine as when you run VirtualBox.</p>
-If VirtualBox and phpVirtualBox are on the same physical host, you may leave the $location setting alone.
+<p>If VirtualBox and phpVirtualBox are on the same physical host, you may leave the $location setting alone.
 Once this is configured:</p>
 <ul>
 <li>Navigate to the resulting folder in your web browser.
 Typically <a href="http://your.web.server.ip/phpvirtualbox" rel="nofollow">http://your.web.server.ip/phpvirtualbox</a></li>
 <li>Default login is admin / admin.
 See <a class="" href="https://github.com/phpvirtualbox/phpvirtualbox/wiki/Authentication-in-phpVirtualBox">Authentication in phpVirtualBox</a> for more information on controlling users and passwords within phpVirtualBox.</li>